muhme/quote_api/README.md

   - http://localhost:3000
   - there you have OpenAPI spec and the API explorer

-This have been tested on macOS 14 (Sonoma), Ubuntu 22.04 LTS (Jammy Jellyfish), and Windows 11 with Ubuntu 22.04 LTS running under WSL2.
+This was last tested on macOS 15 (Sequoia), Ubuntu 22.04 LTS (Jammy Jellyfish) and Windows 11 with WSL2 and Ubuntu 22.04 LTS.

 ## Logging